Piwigo/piwigo-bootstrap-darkroom/README.md

 ### Known issues

-* If the square thumbnails aren't cached already, the carousel sometimes fails to load them on initial page load.
+* [UPDATE: seems fixed in Slick 1.6.0] If the square thumbnails aren't cached already, the carousel sometimes fails to load them on initial page load.
 You need to scroll once to load them.
 Possible workarounds:
  * Pre-generate the derivates right after upload
  * Change the carousel's "on-demand" lazy loading method to "progressive" in theme settings